hdz369/tradeMarkIndexing/README.md

 ## Run

-Edit environment variables in `start_docker.sh` and run it.
+There are two shell script to initiate a docker container: `start_docker_cpu.sh` for running with CPU and `start_docker_gpu.sh` for running with GPU.
+Edit environment variables if necessary to map the correct repo directory to container and run it.
-Once in the container
+Once in the container:

+### Download QwenVL model (if you have not done in previous step after cloning the repository)
+- Run `python3 download_qwenvl_ckpt.py` to download the weight.
+Since you are mapping host directory to container, you only need to download the weight once.

+### Start the http service
 - Run `python3 run_flask.py` to start the http service